Meegitty/My_ID/README.md

 My ID App -

-This simple ID app marks my first and tiny steps towards learning app development usinf Flutter and Dart.
+This simple ID app marks my first and tiny steps towards learning app development using Flutter and Dart.
 Sharing this here to keep track of my growth in this field!